HenryXi/spring-boot/spring-boot-jdbc/etc/jdbctemplate query example.md

     }
 }
 ```
-Run the main method and request different address can see how JdbcTemplate works.
+Run the main method and request different address you can see how JdbcTemplate works.